-The Authority does not re-engage employees.
+The Authority does not have a policy on re-engagement.
 Former employees are entitled to apply for posts in accordance with a competitive process and, if employed, usual rules on pension arrangements (should the individual be in receipt of one) apply.